lonycell/grafana.v7/docs/sources/features/datasources/graphite.md

 Check out the [Templating]({{< relref "../../variables/templates-and-variables.md" >}}) documentation for an introduction to the templating feature and the different types of template variables.

-Graphite 1.1 introduced tags and Grafana added support for Graphite queries with tags in version 5.0.
-To create a variable using tag values, then you need to use the Grafana functions `tags` and `tag_values`.
+Graphite 1.1 introduced tags and ThingSPIN added support for Graphite queries with tags in version 5.0.
+To create a variable using tag values, then you need to use the ThingSPIN functions `tags` and `tag_values`.

 Query | Description
 ------------ | -------------